M66B/BackPackTrack/README.md

 **Where can I ask questions, report bugs and request features?**

-You can open a topic in the [support forum](http://forum.bokhorst.biz/backpacktrack-for-android/ "support forum").
+You can report issues [here](https://github.com/M66B/BackPackTrack/issues "github - issues").

 Acknowledgements
 ----------------